houen/www.houen.net/_pages/work-guide.md

 The longer you wait to build something, the better you understand *what to build* and *how to build it*.

-#### The hidden cost of long-tail maintenance
+### The cost of features
+The cost of developing feature is not as simple as just building it.
 If something takes 20 hours to build, one might think "ah, we only have to invest a single week".
 Yes, but this is just the up-front cost.
 After this comes:

 - Maintenance
 - Bug fixes